Laser Hair Removal Before and Aftercare | SEV Laser

 No Harsh Treatments

-For at least 4 weeks before your appointment, avoid any intense resurfacing professional treatments such as chemical peels, ablative laser treatments, and microneedling
+For at least 4 weeks before your appointment, avoid any intense resurfacing professional treatments such as chemical peels, other laser treatments, and microneedling.

-For at least 2 weeks before your appointment, avoid microdermabrasions, non-ablative laser treatments, and other types of facials, and take a break from prescription retinoids
+For at least 2 weeks before your appointment, avoid microdermabrasions and other types of facials, and take a break from prescription tretinoin (Retin-A).

-Lastly, for at least 1 week before your appointment, avoid topical products with a resurfacing effect or the potential to irritate the skin, including cosmetic retinoids, benzoyl peroxide, alpha-hydroxy acids (i.e., glycolic acid, lactic acid), salicylic acid, and more.
+Lastly, for 1 week before your appointment, avoid milder skincare ingredients with the potential to irritate, such as niacinamide, vitamin C, poly-hydroxy acids, and more.
 Ask your provider if you’re not sure about certain products in your skincare routine.

 Review Medications and Supplements

-If you’re taking any medications or supplements that compromise your immune system, have a blood-thinning effect, or cause skin sensitivity/photosensitivity, you might not be a safe candidate for laser hair removal.
+If you’re taking any medications or supplements that compromise your immune system, have a blood-thinning effect, or cause skin sensitivity, you might not be a safe candidate for laser hair removal.

-In particular, you cannot have laser treatments if you’ve taken oral isotretinoin (i.e., Accutane) in the last 6 months, antibiotics or blood thinners within the last 2 weeks, or iron supplements within the last 3 days before your appointment.
+In particular, you cannot have laser treatments if you’ve taken oral isotretinoin (i.e., Accutane) in the last 6 months, antibiotics within the last 2 weeks, or iron supplements within the last 3 days before your appointment.

 Always let your laser hair provider know about the medications you’re taking, and speak to your doctor before discontinuing any prescribed medications.